Last Updated on

 - No pain or cramping during menstruation.

 Although these could be signs of anovulation, they could also indicate temporary conditions caused by disturbed hormone levels which could reset themselves over time.
 Many women fail to understand these signs and tend to consider them as normal.
 It is only when they make an attempt to get pregnant that they realize that they were never ovulating in the first place.

 How Does Anovulation Cause Infertility?

-Even while ovulating, the chances of getting pregnant are approximately around 25 percent or so.
+Even while ovulating, the chances of getting pregnant are approximately around 25 per cent or so.
 So when anovulation takes place, those chances drop further since the egg that requires being fertilized is absent.
 With irregular ovulation, this becomes even difficult to manage since sometimes you may ovulate and sometimes you may not.

 Furthermore, late ovulation results in the production of eggs that are not always conducive to be fertilized.
 This primarily occurs due to erratic hormone levels in your body.
-That further results in absence of a cervical mucus that is fertile enough, an improper texture of the endometrium layer which is responsible to hold the fertilized egg, reduced levels of progesterone leading to further complications, and so on.
+That further results in absence of cervical mucus that is fertile enough, an improper texture of the endometrium layer which is responsible to hold the fertilized egg, reduced levels of progesterone leading to further complications, and so on.

-How is Anovulation Diagnosed?
+How Is Anovulation Diagnosed?